 Where to Buy The Best Earl Grey Tea

-Since my discovery of premium Earl Grey tea with real oil of bergamot, I've found a few other brands that also make an excellent Earl Grey tea blend.
-You may want to try some of them out too.
+Since discovering premium Earl Grey tea with the natural oil of bergamot, I've found a few other brands that make an excellent Earl Grey tea blend.
+You may want to try some of them out, too.

-I've only tried their London Earl Grey, but they have a variety of teas flavored with bergamot.
-The London Earl Grey is a premium black tea from China flavored with oil of bergamot, a citrus fruit.
+I've only tried their London Earl Grey, but they have various teas flavored with bergamot.
+The London Earl Grey is a premium black tea from China flavored with the oil of bergamot, a citrus fruit.
 It comes as a full-leaf tea in individually wrapped bags.

-The White Anastasia Tea is a blend of white tea, orange blossom, bergamot, and lemon producing a lovely delicate tea.
-It reminds me of an oolong.
+The White Anastasia Tea combines white tea, orange blossom, bergamot, and lemon, producing a lovely, delicate tea that reminds me of an oolong.
 The Anastasia tea is a blend of black China and Ceylon teas with scents of bergamot, lemon, lime, and orange blossom.
-They use the essential oil of bergamot to scent their tea.
+The essential oil of bergamot scents the tea.

 Smith Teamaker:

 The Earl Grey Citrus Black Tea is a blend of black teas from India with the natural oil of bergamot fruit, a pear-shaped sour orange originally found in Italy.
-The dry leaf is delightfully fragrant.
-The tea is characteristic of a bright liquoring cup of tea.
-The fruity and fragrant citrus flavor of this tea also makes a great iced tea.
+This delightfully fragrant tea's fruity and aromatic citrus flavor also makes it a great iced tea.

 Perfect drink for one.
 I steeped the tea for 5 minutes and cooled on ice.
 I used honey instead of simple syrup.